 The Inner Workings of Leo

 So, what does all this mean for understanding Leonardo DiCaprio?
 It suggests a man driven by curiosity, a love for new experiences, and an optimistic outlook on life.
 Yet, like any Type 7, he has his complexities and contradictions.
-His avoidance of emotional pain can sometimes lead him into controversies, but his constructive actions show a mature approach to life’s challenges.
+His avoidance of emotional pain can sometimes lead to controversies, but his constructive actions show a mature approach to life’s challenges.

 How Each Enneagram Type Perceives Leonardo DiCaprio